On graphs embeddable in a layer of a hypercube and their extremal numbers: Conclusions

 In addition, we showed that there are some cubical graphs that have girth $8$ and that are not layered.
-I.e., in particular, there are graphs of girth $8$ and of positive Tur\'an density in a hypercube.
+In particular, there are graphs of girth $8$ and of positive Tur\'an density in the hypercube.
 This extends known results on graphs of girth $6$ and leads to another question:\\